miservers/miservers/documentation/virtualBox.md

 ### Clone a VM
 After colning a VM:
-1. Change the hostname
+1. Change the hostname:
-  /etc/hostname
+  * /etc/hostname
-  /etc/hosts
+  * /etc/hosts
 2. Update the IP